ubbn/spring-fundamental/sample/README.md

 ## Design

-However, it doesn't use any dependency injection or design pattern to provide efficiency.
+However, it doesn't use any dependency injection, so it lacks:
+- Tightly coupled classes
+- Not testable
+- Not reusable as with hard configuration
+- Too much extra work, other than actual business logic